anpaz/qstack/README.md

 measure
 ```

-In certain scenarios it is also necessary to define kernels that do not need to allocate and measure a new target.
+In certain scenarios it is necessary to define kernels that do not need to allocate and measure a new target.
 This can be useful, for example, to indicate time-steps:

 ```qstack
 allocate q1 q2: